 Other factors that might affect the amount of vitamins and minerals in your diet are food intolerances, allergies, and taste preferences.
 If you’re allergic to certain foods or food groups and can’t eat them, or if you just really don’t like the way that some foods taste, it might be more difficult to get the amount of nutrients that you need from food alone.

-5) Overall health and health conditions may effect nutrient deficiencies.
+5) Your overall health and health conditions may affect nutrient deficiencies.

 Your overall health and any health conditions that you have can also have an effect on how well your body is able to absorb the nutrients from the food you eat, especially if your digestive system isn’t functioning as well as it should.
 And certain vitamins and minerals, like magnesium for example, are more easily depleted than others, too, especially during times of stress or illness.